 Fiber is a type of carbohydrate that is not digested by the body.
-It does not respond to or affect insulin (unlike other simple and complex carbohydrates).
+It does not respond to or affect Fat Storing Hormone (unlike other simple and complex carbohydrates).
 Countries like the U.S. and Canada, though, present total carbs in food labels or writings as net carbs.
 Europe and Australia do otherwise – showing net carbs as they actually are.
 If you’re residing in the U.S. and are following a ketogenic diet, this formula comes handy in meal preparation.

 Why Does Calculating Net Carbs Matter on the Keto Diet?

 Carbohydrates, in general, are okay in moderate amounts.
 But if you consume too much of it, especially refined carbs such as sugars and starches, it can contribute to obesity, mess with gut bacteria, interfere with hormones, trigger food cravings, cause inflammation, and raise blood sugar levels.
 So, you might not want too many grams of carbs a day in your system.
 This is where the ketogenic diet comes in because the meal plan requires keeping your carb count low and eating more fat.

 Still, you need to get fat from good sources like avocados and wild-caught fish.

 One great benefit of keeping keto net carbs low or counting net carbs is you'll enter the state of ketosis where you burn fat instead of blood glucose for energy.
 Limiting net carbs can also maximize fat burning so weight loss or fat loss is more effective.

 RELATED: How To Burn Fat On Fox And Friends

 Sugar Alcohols and Net Carbs